 Now it’s hard to build bikes when you’re a poor student.
 I didn’t have enough of the right tools, and I didn’t have any good fixtures.
 In reality it’s just way slower.
 But if you have a torch, some files, and some serious patience, you can build bikes.
 And that’s what I did.
 A couple of lugged road bikes paved the way for some fillet brazed frames - a time trial bike, some mountain bikes, and some cyclocross bikes.
 I had an affinity for the Softride beam and suspension stem.
 I know… crazy!
 I built a few steel mountain bikes using this arrangement, and they were fun.

-And then there was the Carboner (pronounced car-BONER emphasis on the boner for fun).
-Heartbreak and a need for something to whittle away the long winter nights led me to design and build a monocoque carbon mtb frame for my beloved Softride beam setup.
+And then there was the Carboner (pronounced car-BONER haha).
+A need for something to whittle away the long winter nights led me to design and build a monocoque carbon mtb frame for my beloved Softride beam setup.
 It took me eight months to complete that project, and it was a wonderful learning experience.
 The end result was a bladder molded carbon bike frame that was built in one-piece from molds I made in a tiny backyard shop.
 You wanna talk about personal satisfaction!

 Graduation and a new career path derailed my bike building for a bit.
 I taught high school Geology and Environmental Science for nearly ten years.
 I also did a lot of welding and fabrication during that time.
 My brother and I got into race cars and rock crawlers.
 Spare time (when I wasn’t riding my bike) was all about steel tubes, benders, and welding.
 We built full tube chassis’ for the dirt track and for the rocks as well as custom suspension and roll cages - basically anything we wanted and anything that paid a few bucks!